Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

-Port speed is calculated by subtracting the free port speed value from free port speed limit and summing up the remainders.
-If the disk’s port speed is less that the free port speed limit, it is not billed.
+Port speed is calculated by subtracting the free port speed value from the free port speed limit and summing up the remainders.
+If the port speed is less than the free port speed limit, it is not billed.

-If the NIC port speed is set as Unlimited in the billing plan, it means that the maximum port speed value is the value specified in the Control Panel Settings menu > Configuration > Max network interface port speed field.
+If the NIC port speed is set as Unlimited in the bucket, it means that the maximum port speed value is the value specified in the Control Panel Admin > Settings > Configuration > Max network interface port speed field.

-In this example, free port speed limit is 20 MB/second.
+In this example, the free port speed limit is 20 MB/second.